filecoin-project/filecoin-ffi/README.md

 ### Maintainers

 The core maintainers of this repository are:
-- @nemo, @vmx & @shawnrader, from the fil-crypto team
+- @nemo & @vmx, from the fil-crypto team
 - @lotus-maintainers
 - @stebalien, from the FVM team

 Maintainers are not only the contributors of this repository, but also exercise a range of editorial responsibilities to keep the repository organized for the OSS contributors, that includes triage the issues, review and merge/close PRs, publish releases and so on.

 ### Development Guidelines (WIP)

+#### CI Builds

+To start a CI job to build binaries off of a commit push a tag starting with the character `v`, i.e. `v1.22.0-rc2`.

 #### Branches